bisaacm1/bisaacm1/README.md

 [![GitHub RafaelGoulartB](https://img.shields.io/github/followers/bisaacm1?label=follow&style=social)](https://github.com/bisaacm1)

-I'm a Full Stack Developer Passionate about the best web and mobile development technologies.
-I have experience with projects using JavaScript, Java, Dart, Android, and Flutter.
+I am a Full Stack developer passionate about web and mobile technologies.
+I have experience with projects using JavaScript, Java, Dart, Android and Flutter.

 Please feel free to clone projects, raise issues and submit PRs if you think something could be better.